Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/deploy-react-app.md

 Please select your prefered Git provider.

-Once you've selected your provider you should be able to select the repo you want to deploy, in my case I'm deploy a repo from an a organistation:
+Once you've selected your provider you should be able to select the repo you want to deploy, in my case I'm deploying a repo from an a organistation:

 ![step-3](/uploads/net_r_3.png)

 Next up, our deploy settings will display.
-In our case the template we used to build our project came with a Netlify.toml file that has build commands for us.
+In our case the template we used to build our project came with a `Netlify.toml` file that has build commands for us.
 So all the fields are prepopulated for us.
 If you're techincally advanced enough you are most welcome to tinker around:

 ![step-4](/uploads/net_r_4.png)